svkapoor/PANW-Case-Study/README.md

 - **VADER**: extremely fast but produced shallow labels that missed nuance, so accuracy was not acceptable.
 - **Gemini**: highly accurate, but pricing and rate limits result in low scalibility inside a journaling CLI.
-- **DistilBERT**: a distilled version of the BERT model resulting in a faster inference than the final model but accuracy lagged with idioms and emoji-heavy text.
+- **DistilBERT**: a distilled version of the BERT model (a pretrained language understanding module) resulting in a faster inference than the final model but accuracy lagged with idioms and emoji-heavy text.

-The winning approach fine-tunes **RoBERTa**, a transformer that improves on BERT (a pretrained language understanding module) by training longer on a much larger corpus, removing the next-sentence prediction objective, and applying dynamic masking so it generalizes better.
-After labeling and cleaning 4,000+ examples across slang, idioms, and edge emotions, the RoBERTa variant delivered the most consistent performance end-to-end.
+The winning approach fine-tunes **RoBERTa**, a more accurate and better version of BERT.
+I then used LLMs to create 4000+ edge case and idiomatic statements filled with slang to finetune the RoBERTa model to produce better accuracy with difficult statements.

 ## Setup & Installation